Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Characterizing the NSINs and USE CASES

 \subsubsection{Energy sources and endurance}

+A HAP is huge and has many mission systems.
+Fig. \ref{fig:fig_beihang_airship} presents a general view of some main components of a HAP (exactly, an airship), an energy management system, including an avionics system, a payload system, and a propulsion system, and so forth.

 Up to now, HAPs have been able to utilize three types of energy sources, including fuel energy, beam energy, and solar energy.
 Due to the limited capacity of fuel tanks, HAPs powered by conventional energy sources have a short flight duration.
 Additionally, the processes of takeoff and landing for a HAP are time-consuming and energy-intensive.
 Then, the cruise duration of conventional energy-driven HAPs will be significantly shortened, and their application scenario will be rather limited.
 HAPs can be charged by energy beams from external energy sources.
 The concept of power transmission using radio waves has a long history, going back almost one hundred and forty years to Heinrich Hertz.
 In the 20th century, a stationary high-altitude relay platform (SHARP) project demonstrated such a process of transmitting microwave power from a large ground antenna system to a HAP \cite{Summary2013Jull}.
 Except for microwave beam power, laser beams can also be explored as energy sources for HAPs.
 Nonetheless, microwave or laser beam power will bring the risk of high-power irradiation; thus, the practical application of beam-powered HAPs is severely restricted.
 HAPs are deployed in the stratosphere to take advantage of the abundant solar energy available.
 As a result, modern HAPs are designed with a focus on efficiently harnessing solar energy, taking into account operational costs and safety requirements.
 HAPs are bulky, and then a plethora of solar panels can be attached to HAP surfaces to convert solar energy into direct current (DC) power.
-Solar-powered HAPs may also utilize fuel energy to power HAP functions and maintain the platform's attitude during dark nights.
+Solar-powered HAPs will also utilize {batteries (e.g., li-ion battery)} to power HAP functions and maintain the platform's attitudes during dark nights.
+Besides, the fuel energy plays a crucial role in the flight altitude control of HAPs (exactly, airship).
+For instance, our airship will increase its buoyancy and flight altitude by producing hydrogen, and reduce its buoyancy and flight altitude by consuming hydrogen though hydrogen fuel cells.

 HAUAVs can utilize two types of energy sources, including fuel energy and solar energy.
 However, as HAUAVs fly in the atmosphere, the deployment of solar-powered HAUAVs is closely related to weather conditions.
 On the contrary, fuel-powered HAUAVs are relatively robust to weather conditions and can fly for many tens of hours.
 As a result, fuel-powered HAUAVs have a wide range of applications in the military field, such as used for ground attack, ground surveillance, and early warning.
 LAUAVs can also utilize two types of energy sources, i.e., fuel energy and electrical batteries.
 Owing to the advantages in manufacturing and maintenance costs, battery-driven LAUAVs are much more popular than fuel-powered LAUAVs.
 However, the total battery capacity of a LAUAV is limited owing to the constraint on its payload capability.
 Currently, depending on applications, the limited energy can support a battery-driven LAUAV to fly for only a few minutes, or at most a few tens of minutes.